-FRAMINGHAM – Framingham Public Schools Superintendent Bob Tremblay said he will submit an application to the Commonwealth of Massachusetts for pool testing for Framingham.
+FRAMINGHAM – Framingham Public Schools Superintendent Bob Tremblay said he will submit an application to the Commonwealth of Massachusetts for pooled testing for Framingham.

 Through collaboration with the COVID-19 Response Command Center and the Department of Elementary and Secondary Education (DESE), participating school districts providing in-person or hybrid learning will be prioritized for testing kits.